dylanwiseman/Pound4Pound/README.md

 - App will display graph of body weight over time
 - Badges earned for reaching certain goals
 - Add tracking for shoulder press, mile run, and other (user-created?) exercises
+- Users can join squads with associated leaderboard